Clever Security Practices

 Data Encryption in Storage and Transit

 We encrypt all Personally Identifiable Information (PII) in transit outside of our private network and at rest in our private network.
 We use strong forms of cryptography like AES256-GCM with access-controlled keys that are regularly audited and rotated.
-Our TLS configuration gets an A+ from ssllabs.com, and we use HSTS to ensure that pages are loaded over HTTPS connections.
+Our TLS configuration is capped at a B from ssllabs.com to ensure legacy clients can still connect, and we use HSTS to ensure that pages are loaded over HTTPS connections.

 Clever uses logical separation to process data in a multi-tenant environment.
 The code controls are tested before every production deploy.
 Data processing occurs in containerized environments with limited access to external resources.
 Services use ephemeral credentials for services to access data stores.
 All data is stored in the USA.